Faculty Diversity Internship Program

 - Valuable connections with a faculty mentor and PCC;

 - $500 stipend for each of fall and winter terms and adjunct faculty compensation for one class, spring term;

 - Development of critical teaching pedagogy, learning strategies, multiculturalism, and diversity in community college environments;

 - Participation in Diversity and Equity Training, New Faculty Institute, and college-wide diversity programs

 Minimum Instructor Qualifications may vary, depending on the faculty intern role.

-- Must have completed Master's degree in the appropriate discipline(s) before the start of the fall term;
+- Must have completed any formal education requirements in the appropriate discipline(s) before the start of the fall term;

 - No prior professional college teaching experience; (Teaching Assistant experience accepted.)

 - Strong desire to be a part-time or full-time community college faculty member;